 If your kids have their own room(s), by all means go for it.
-It’s great until a spooky sound startles them; that being a fridge running, a cat meowing outside, a bird singing, the flush of a toilet, the AC running, a car honking outside, the movie they saw 3 years ago, or just your happy voice in the other room.
+It’s great until a spooky sound startles them.
+You know, like the sound of the fridge running, a car honking outside, the flush of a toilet, a cat meowing outside, a bird singing, or just your happy voice in the other room.
 As soon as they’re comfy in your – equally strange – but YOURS – so totally worth of having – bed, they may only call and demand 55 times that you come and keep them company.

 Don’t worry about them staying up too long and sleeping too late the next day and missing out on all the fun.
 They’ll work extra hard at waking up early the next day, perhaps even before the sun comes up, to really prove their commitment to the oath they took earlier.
 I promise.